 - DISCIPLE those you share with, especially those who repent and believe in Jesus!

-Starting in February 2020, each month we will introduce one of the five “D’s.”
+Each month we will introduce one of the five “D’s.”
 We hope to provide a useful framework for churches all across Canada to encourage their members in an evangelistic lifestyle.
 During the five months, we will share the key idea and its implications and provide helpful resources for implementation.

 Keep an eye out for upcoming CNBC News emails and social media posts.